Core Module Information

 Description of module content:

-The aim of this module is to :- introduce students to hands-on workshop practice including the use of machine tools, joining methods and the use of metrology equipment in the assessment of manufactured products; and to introduce students to Engineering Council competences and how these map against the students in their junior engineering career.Hands-on manufacture workshop tools will include welding, soldering, lathes, milling machines and drilling.
-This module is intended to increase your knowledge and understanding of professional engineering practice.
-It will provide a sound basis to enable you to work competently, collaboratively, safely and effectively within a workshop environment and in the wider context of a typical commercial enterprise.
+The aim of this module is to :- introduce students to hands-on workshop practice including the use of machine tools, joining methods and metrology equipment in the assessment of manufactured products; and to introduce students to Engineering Council competences and how these map against the students in their junior engineering career.Other topics discussed are all important to your knowledge and understanding of professional engineering practice.
+The topics include: H&S in a workshop environment, risk assessment, ethics and data security.
+The module provides the information to help you competently, collaboratively, safely and effectively work both (a) within a workshop environment and (b) in the wider context of a typical commercial enterprise.

 Learning Outcomes for module: